Support Centre

 • the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;

-• the data subject has objected to processing and the verification whether the legitimate grounds of the controller override those of the data subject is pending.
+• the data subject has objected to processing and the verification of whether the legitimate grounds of the controller override those of the data subject is pending.

 The right to lodge a complaint before the Poverenik

-The data subject has the right to lodge a complaint before the Poverenik, if they believe that the processing of their personal data was performed contrary to the Law.
+The data subject has the right to lodge a complaint before the Poverenik if they believe that the processing of their personal data was performed contrary to the Law.
 Lodging a complaint before the Poverenik does not affect the data subject's right to initiate other administrative or judicial proceedings.

 The Poverenik is obliged to keep the data subject informed concerning the status of the proceedings.